Here you will learn all the basics for losing fat and gaining muscle.

-In Lesson 6 I mentioned Insulin Resistance.
-If you are insulin resistant you’re more likely to store any carbohydrate you eat as fat.
+In Lesson 6 I mentioned insulin resistance.
+If you are insulin resistant you are more likely to store any carbohydrate you eat as fat.

 Insulin is released by the pancreas whenever you eat carbohydrate, or large portions of protein, to remove glucose from your bloodstream.
 You have receptors that activate in the presence of insulin and start clearing that glucose.